Henry and Leigh Bienen School of Music

 Overlay Requirement in Business or Finance

 All Bienen School undergraduates are required to complete an “overlay” course in business or finance.
 The requirement does not add to the existing number of courses required for undergraduate degrees; depending on which course is chosen, the course counts toward the student’s general education or free electives requirement.
-See the Office of Student Affairs in the Bienen School of Music for a list of recommended courses.
+See the Office of Student Affairs in the Bienen School of Music for course recommendations.

 For all undergraduate degrees, students must also complete the Undergraduate Registration Requirement along with the degree requirements of their home school.